Tag: chapter 7

 Again, this comparison against the median income is merely the first step, and does not absolutely determine your eligibility for Chapter 7 or not.

-Summer 2024 Update: The numbers for the means test adjusted May 2024 and will be used for the latter part of 2024.
+2026 Update: The numbers for the means test adjusted back in November and will be used for the next part of 2026.

 means test for chapter 7 bankruptcy